Platinguin/Godot-Cloud-Worlds/README.md

 # Godot-Cloud-Worlds

 This is more or less a prototype to see if its possible to implement volumetric clouds which can be reached by the player.
+These clouds are not production ready.

 The project was created with Godot 4.2.2 win64